sleimanyara/sleimanyara.github.io/content/publication/Asymmetries/index.md

 ---
 title: "Origin of (A)symmetry: The Evolution of Out-Party Distrust in the United States"
 date: "2025-04-01"
-publication: "Journal of Politics, Forthcoming"
+publication: "Journal of Politics, The Journal of Politics, 87(2), pp.801–806."
 authors:
   - Bouke Klein Teeselink
   - admin